denvysotskyi/portfolio-site-client/README.md

 ### Description of application

 This app - my portfolio site that tells about me and my works.
-It made with React.
+It made on React.

 ### Stay in touch